superdesk/web-publisher/docs/contributing/documentation/format.rst

     You can also ask a question and hide the response.
 This is particularly [...]

-If you're documenting a behavior change, it may be helpful to *briefly* describe how the behavior has changed:
+If you're documenting a behaviour change, it may be helpful to *briefly* describe how the behaviour has changed:

 .. code-block:: rst